node-js-libs/node.io/README.md

 To get started, see the [documentation](https://github.com/chriso/node.io/blob/master/docs/README.md), [API](https://github.com/chriso/node.io/blob/master/docs/api.md), and [examples](https://github.com/chriso/node.io/tree/master/examples/).

-Better documentation will be available once I have time to write it.
+Better documentation will be available soon.

 *Note: node.io is a _BETA_ release.
 There will no doubt be some bugs and oddities.*